 What is the essence of the product owner role?
 As the name suggests, a product owner should own the product on behalf of the company.
 You can think of the product owner as the individual who champions the product, who facilitates the product decisions, and who has the final say about the product, for instance, if and how feedback is actioned, or when which features are released.
-The following diagram provides a summary of how I view the product owner role.
+The following diagram provides a summary of how I view the role of the product owner.

 I find that the right application of the product owner role depends on the degree of innovation present.
 Product owners of new products are best viewed as entrepreneurs.
 Practices such as user observations, problem interviews, competitor analysis, business modelling, product roadmapping, personas, user stories, scenarios, design sketches, product demos, user tests, metrics and analytics, and release planning usually help the product owner do a great job.

 Product owners of mature products usually manage their products to maximise the return of investment.
 Practices like using a product backlog, employing a product roadmap, and carrying out release planning will help the product owner achieve this goal.

 More on the Role of the Product Owner